 CLSI and the Canadian Technology Accelerator Program Partner Again to Assist Emerging Canadian Life Science Companies

-For the second year in a row, the California Life Sciences Institute (CLSI) is partnering with the Canadian Technology Accelerator (CTA) San Francisco – Life Sciences to deliver a 16-week winter program that will provide five Canadian early-stage companies with customized mentorship and in-market programming to advance their commercialization strategies.
+For the second year in a row, the California Life Sciences Institute (CLSI) is partnering with the Canadian Technology Accelerator (CTA) San Francisco – Life Sciences to deliver a 16-week winter program that will provide four Canadian early-stage companies with customized mentorship and in-market programming to advance their commercialization strategies.
 The San Francisco In Market Program will kick off next month, with the Canadian companies joining CLSI’s FAST Bay Area companies at a second FAST International Showcase on December 10.

 The Canadian Technology Accelerator-Life Sciences (CTA-LS) San Francisco is an intensive program run by the Consulate General of Canada in San Francisco, which offers high-potential Canadian companies – in biopharmaceuticals, digital health, medical devices, imaging, precision medicine/genetics, research tools, and diagnostics – strategic guidance and tailored resources to help expand their business in a global hub for the life sciences sector.
 CLSI was selected to help deliver the 2019 San Francisco CTA-LS program.

-The five Canadian companies are:
+The four Canadian companies are:

 AntoXa Corporation – developing an antibody against ricin